Wild Eden of Papua New Guinea Cruise

 Designed for curious and adventurous travelers, this luxury cultural expedition offers rare encounters and profound cultural insights.
 Visit traditional villages where ancestral customs are still celebrated through mesmerizing dances and rituals.
 Explore World War II relics scattered across jungle-clad islands, snorkel vibrant coral gardens teeming with marine life, and discover rare bird species and exotic flora found nowhere else.
 With expert guides and naturalists on board, every day promises a deeper connection to the land, people, and history of this remarkable region.

-Whether you’re a history enthusiast, nature lover, or cultural explorer, Swan Hellenic’s Papua New Guinea cruise delivers a once-in-a-lifetime experience filled with discovery, comfort, and authenticity.
+Whether you’re a history enthusiast, nature lover, or cultural explorer, this cruise delivers a once-in-a-lifetime experience filled with discovery, comfort, and authenticity.
 Ideal for those seeking luxury expedition cruises or off-the-beaten-path travel, this voyage reveals the raw beauty and untamed spirit of the South Pacific.
-Join us and uncover a world few have seen — with the refined elegance and personalized service that define every Swan Hellenic journey.

 • Explore breathtaking volcanic terrains and pristine palm-fringed beaches